St Michael's Mount Tramway: Haulage

 The line's varying slopes and the curve near its foot makes the wire haulage rope more prone to thrashing than most rope-worked lines, where gravity usually holds the rope in rollers.
 It receives its greatest wear nearest the tram, so by buying a rope deliberately longer than necessary it is possible to cut the worn end off three times before needing to replace the whole rope.
 Until the mid-1920s a gas engine provided the motive power.
 A Ruston petrol engine was then installed to provide electricity to the castle, enabling rechargeable batteries to be installed to power the tramway.
 In 1951 the island was connected to the National Grid, since when the rope has been powered by a 12 hp AC motor.
 In 2018 the cable was reported to be wound by a Crompton Parkinson electric motor.

-The trams
+Trams

 Several trams have been used over the years.
 That used in 1964 was built locally.
 It had a metal frame with a wooden floor lined with galvanised sheeting and wooden side planking, some of which could be lifted out by hand to make loading and unloading easier.
 The wheels were loose on their axles, which themselves were able to rotate.
 At that time four or five runs were made in a typical day, with considerable increases if building work was taking place when, for example, granite blocks and 20 ft scaffolding poles have been carried.
 The current tram has the general appearance of a trunk on wheels.